Pitfalls and Outlooks in Using COMET: Problems

-Owing to its strong correlation with human judgement, there have been recent works that investigate the feasibility of using COMET to further improve translation quality.
+Owing to COMET's strong correlation with human judgement, recent works investigate the feasibility of using it in translation modelling directly.
 These strategies either include COMET in a distillation workflow \cite{finkelstein2024mbr,guttmann2024chasing}, as a data filtering method \cite{peter-etal-2023-theres}, as a decoding method \cite{freitag-etal-2022-high,fernandes-etal-2022-quality,vernikos-popescu-belis-2024-dont} or as a training objective \cite{yan-etal-2023-bleurt}.

-Nevertheless, as a neural metric, COMET may cease to be a good measure if practitioners over-optimize a system towards it.
+Nevertheless, COMET may cease to be a good measure if practitioners over-optimize a system towards it.
 As \citet{yan-etal-2023-bleurt} demonstrated, a model trained towards COMET can generate ``universal translations'' (hallucinations) preferred by COMET regardless of the source sentence.
-Recently, using COMET-based MBR decoding has become prevalent in shared tasks, e.g. at the IWSLT24 offline translation task by the CMU team.
-Their system has the highest COMET scores but ranks third in terms of human evaluation in En$\rightarrow$De \cite{ahmad-etal-2024-findings}.
-Similarly, Unbabel-Tower70B at WMT24 also used MBR and dominated all automatic metrics at WMT24 \citep{kocmi2024preliminarywmt24}.
-We await WMT24's human evaluation results to understand the implications further.
+Recently, using COMET-based MBR decoding has become prevalent in shared tasks.
+For example, Unbabel-Tower70B at WMT24 also used MBR and dominated all automatic metrics but not so much under human evaluation \citep{kocmi2024preliminarywmt24,kocmi2024wmt}.
+MBR decoding could be seen as an automatic way to exploit bias in the scoring method, (currently COMET in most cases), so practitioners need to be aware of its shortcomings, disclose the use of such, and base system building on multiple (less correlated) metrics \citep{jon-etal-2023-cuni}.

-MBR decoding could be seen as an automatic way to exploit bias in the scoring method, (currently COMET in most cases), so practitioners need to beware of its shortcomings, disclose the use of such, and base system building on multiple (less correlated) metrics \citep{jon-etal-2023-cuni}.
+A novel issue is using automated metrics in human evaluation \citep{zouhar2024esaai} that collects data for metric training.
+This might create a similar effect as translationese in machine translation.
+The data could be biased by the particular quality estimator that is assisting annotators in the data collection process.